Vasa (ship): Sinking

 Central Stockholm and the movements of Vasa from Skeppsgården ('navy yard') to the anchoring place near the old royal castle where she was fitted and armed in the spring of 1628, and finally the location where she foundered and sank.

 On 10 August 1628, Captain Söfring Hansson ordered Vasa to depart on her maiden voyage to the naval station at Älvsnabben.
 The day was calm, and the only wind was a light breeze from the southwest.
-The ship was warped (hauled by anchor) along the eastern waterfront of the city to the southern side of the harbor, where four sails were set, and the ship made way to the east.
+The ship was warped (Note: Warping involves moving a ship by hauling in ropes ("warps") attached to a solid object such as bollard on a quayside, or to an anchor.) along the eastern waterfront of the city to the southern side of the harbor, where four sails were set, and the ship made way to the east.
 The gun ports were open, and the guns were out to fire a salute as the ship left Stockholm.

 As Vasa passed under the lee of the bluffs to the south (now called Södermalm), a gust of wind filled her sails, and she heeled suddenly to port.
 The sheets were cast off, and the ship slowly righted herself as the gust passed.
 At Tegelviken, where there is a gap in the bluffs, an even stronger gust again forced the ship onto her port side, this time pushing the open lower gunports under the surface, allowing water to rush in onto the lower gundeck.
 The water building up on the deck quickly exceeded the ship's minimal righting ability, and water continued to pour in until it ran down into the hold.
 The ship swiftly sank to a depth of 32 m only 120 m from shore.
 Survivors clung to debris or the upper masts, which were still above the surface.
 Many nearby boats rushed to their aid, but despite these efforts and the short distance to land, 30 people reportedly perished with the ship.
 Vasa sank in full view of a crowd of hundreds, if not thousands, of mostly ordinary Stockholmers who had come to see the ship set sail.
 The crowd included foreign ambassadors, in effect spies of Gustavus Adolphus' allies and enemies.